njari/njari.github.io/_posts/2025-03-04-dynamo-db-paper.markdown

     This call returns all the current versions of the object that exist in the system with a context.
 The context here is opaque to the caller but is very useful for further calls to dynamo DB.
 For one, context holds encoded information about version history.
 It can also be used to enable a sort of sticky session.
 2. put(key, context, object)

 The Dynamo DB API is accessible over HTTP.
+A client can choose between routing calls to a load balancer that then routes to the most appropriate node or employ a partition aware client library to reduce a hop.

 **Partitioning Scheme**